1,000+ Opportunities

 PST GOE application review/scoring August 2, 2025 through August 15, 2025 DOE application review/approval August–November 2025 (estimated 3–6 months) Must sign a Cost Match Commitment Letter Must sign agreement with GOE Must adhere to federal regulations, such as: National Environment Protection Act (NEPA), Build America Buy America (BABA), and Davis-Bacon Must provide monthly progress updates via phone and email with program manager as needed Must report impacts addressing potential energy and cost savings Must provide documentation of project expenditures (i.e. invoices and proof of payment) Must submit payment request within 30 days of completing the project/activity Must complete one-year follow-up survey on continued impacts of implemented project/activity Notice of Funding Opportunity (NOFO) Budget Justification (required) Disclosure of Lobbying Activities (required) Environmental Questionnaire - NEPA (required) Build America, Buy America Act Waiver Request Form (if applicable) Cost Match Commitment Letter Davis Bacon Act Fact Sheet Helpful Documents and Links Administrative and Legal Requirements Document (ALRD) ALRD Appendix A - Statement of Project Objectives Nevada Vender Number Registration

-Based on current listing details, eligibility includes: State and local governments, tribal entities, and nonprofit organizations in Nevada.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local governments, non-profit organizations, and other entities in Nevada.
+Confirm the full requirements in the official notice before applying.